KimmoKAhola/The-IoT-Temperature-Observer/README.md

 - [ ] How much time it might take to do (approximation)

 This repository serves as the code base for an IoT project for the summer course 24ST - 1DT305 at [LNU](https://lnu-ftk.instructure.com/courses/402).
-The purpose of this project has been to create a simple endpoint that I can place somewhere in my apartment and have it collect data.
+The purpose of this project has been to create a simple endpoint that I can place somewhere and have it collect data.
 Users can interact with this controller by using a telegram app (some functionality is not available for everyone at the moment, like subscriber).

+Since this course had a focus on microcontrollers/IoT and python the instructions will go in depth for those parts.
+The .NET api part is part of the code base and link to tools will be provided but will not be covered otherwise.

 Current implementation: one microcontroller that reads values from different sensors and saves to a database.
 A telegram bot is connected to this microcontroller and users can, if they want to, request selected live data from the microcontroller.